armory/docs/content/en/docs/armory-admin/Secrets/secrets-vault.md

 ---
+title: Storing Spinnaker Secrets in Hashicorp's Vault
-title: Secrets with Vault
+linkTitle: Secrets with Vault
 weight: 10
 aliases:
   - /docs/spinnaker-install-admin-guides/secrets-vault/
   - /docs/spinnaker-install-admin-guides/secrets/secrets-vault/
+description: >
+  Learn how to set up Spinnaker secrets in Hashicorp's Vault.
 ---

-This document describes how to set up Spinnaker secrets in Hashicorp's Vault.
-In this example, we'll be using the default KV secret engine called `secret` and will be storing GitHub credentials, a kubeconfig file and a Java keystore for SAML SSO.
+>In this example, you use the default KV secret engine called `secret` and store GitHub credentials, a kubeconfig file, and a Java keystore for SAML SSO.

 ## Authorization